jobjo/jobjo.github.io/_posts/2015-07-27-Lazy-KMP-OCaml.md

 {% endhighlight %}

-Perhaps a bit mind boggling (at least for me) but I hope this example helps to showcases how *lazy data structures* may be used as an optimization technique;
-At least providing an alternative to more imperative approaches such as mutable arrays.
+Perhaps a bit mind boggling (at least for me) but I hope this example helps to showcase how *lazy data structures* may be used as an optimization technique, at least providing an alternative to more imperative approaches such as mutable arrays.

 Thanks to [Shayne Fletcher] for coming up with the challenge in the first place.